-Brian Goldstein’s current project, The Roots of Urban Renaissance, examines Harlem, perhaps America’s most famous neighborhood, during a period of tremendous change.
-The Roots of Urban Renaissance connects the ambitious, often radical social movements that arose in Harlem in the 1960s with the increasingly privatized and economically gentrified reality that marked the neighborhood by the turn of the millennium.
-Indeed, the Harlem of the new century—with large-scale commercial development on 125th Street and new middle-class housing in its neighborhoods—was not imposed on an unwitting neighborhood by outsiders but grew from the very movements that had emerged decades earlier to give Harlemites new control over their community.
-Gentrification resulted from transformations at the global, national, and local level, but so too did residents themselves produce the landscape that observers called Harlem’s “second renaissance.”
+Brian Goldstein’s forthcoming book, The Roots of Urban Renaissance: Gentrification and the Struggle Over Harlem, examines Harlem, America’s most famous neighborhood, during a period of tremendous change.
+This research connects the ambitious, often radical social movements that arose in the 1960s—especially the Black Power movement—with the increasingly privatized and economically gentrified reality that marked Harlem and similar neighborhoods by the turn of the millennium.
+Indeed, the Harlem of the new century—with large-scale commercial development on 125th Street and new middle-class housing in its neighborhoods—was not imposed on an unwitting neighborhood by outsiders, this book argues, but grew from the very movements that had emerged decades earlier to give Harlemites new control over their community.
+Gentrification resulted from transformations at the global, national, and municipal levels, but so too did residents themselves produce the landscape that observers called Harlem’s “second renaissance.”

 This research explores the history of community development corporations, little-known community organizations, self-help housing efforts, and an array of imaginative residents who acted as their own architects and planners—in many cases without professional training.
-Through a social, political, and architectural history of their struggle to determine the future of one place, The Roots of Urban Renaissance explains the broader story of the emergence of community-based organizations as major players in contemporary urban development; the changing ideas of what it meant to improve a community; the lasting, often ironic spatial consequences of 1960s demands for participatory democracy; and the unexpected, often radical roots of the phenomena that today characterize the neoliberal city.
+Through a social, political, and architectural history of their struggle to determine the future of one place, this project explains the broader story of the emergence of community-based organizations as major players in contemporary urban development; the changing ideas of what it meant to improve a community; the lasting, often ironic spatial consequences of 1960s-era demands for participatory democracy; and the unexpected, radical roots of the phenomena that today characterize the neoliberal city.

 REHABBING HOUSING, REHABBING PEOPLE: THE POLITICS AND AESTHETICS OF POSTWAR HOUSING REHABILITATION